 Because many stores and businesses use outside floor cleaning companies, it is critical that those companies are using the correct product for the type of floor they are cleaning and that the cleaning crews have been trained on techniques that will help floor slip resistance.

 If a floor has not been cleaned properly, a slip-and-fall injury in Georgia can occur.
-If you believe that poor floor cleaning could have contributed to your fall, call an experienced Peachtree City premises liability lawyer at the Law Offices of Shane Smith at (770) 487-8999 for an initial free consultation today.
+If you believe that poor floor cleaning could have contributed to your fall, call an experienced Peachtree City premises liability lawyer at Shane Smith Law at (770) 487-8999 for an initial free consultation today.